-Student Resource Center and Virtual Library:
+Student Resource Center and Virtual Library

-The student and staff Resource Room provides access the internet, Gale (Virtual) Library and the Virtual Librarian, and printed materials which may be used as supplemental reading for course work and for general background information.
+The student and staff Resource Room provides access to the internet, Pro Quest (Virtual) Library and the Virtual Librarian, and printed materials which may be used as supplemental reading for course work and for general background information.
 Students are requested to comply with the Resource Center rules.
-The College subscribes to the Gale Internet Library and the Virtual Librarian services.
+The College subscribes to the Pro Quest Internet Library and the Virtual Librarian services.
 Log on information is provided to the student at Orientation.
 All students, faculty and staff have free access to these library services.
 Online training is available for users.
 Students who have suggestions for additions to the Resource Center or comments or its operation should address their comments to the Campus Director.